-In October 2022, Legacy TriSalus entered into a Preferred Stock and Warrant Purchase Agreement (the "Series B-2/B-3 Purchase Agreement") pursuant to which it issued and sold an aggregate of 706,243 shares of its series B-2 preferred shares ("Series B-2 Stock") to investors at a purchase price of \$14.16 per share, for aggregate gross proceeds of approximately \$10 million.
-For each such share of Series B-2 Stock sold under the Series B-2/B-3 Purchase Agreement, Legacy TriSalus also issued a warrant to purchase four shares of its series B-3 preferred stock ("Series B-3 Stock") for no additional consideration (for an aggregate of 2,824,974 warrants issued in connection with the initial issuance of Series B-2 Stock).
-The strike price of the warrants issued in the financing was \$2.02 per share.
-The Series B-2/B-3 Purchase Agreement included, at the option of Legacy TriSalus, a second tranche for the sale of up to 518,854 shares of Series B-2 Stock for approximately \$7.3 million (which could be increased up to an aggregate of 706,243 shares of Series B-2 Stock for approximately \$1.0.0 million), with each such share of Series B-2 Stock accompanied by a warrant to purchase four shares of Series B-3 Stock at a strike price of \$2.02 per share (warrants to purchase up to an aggregate of 2,824,974 shares of Series B-3 Stock may be issued in second tranche closings assuming the full \$1.0.0 million is sold); an aggregate of 535,121 shares of Series B-2 Stock for approximately \$5.0 million), with each such share of Series B-2 Stock for approximately \$4.3 million (which could be increased up to an aggregate of 253,121 shares of Series B-2 Stock for approximately \$5.0 million), with each such share of Series B-2 Stock accompanied by a warrant to purchase eight shares of Series B-3 Stock at a strike price of \$2.02 per share (warrants to purchase eight shares of Series B-3 Stock at a strike price of \$2.02 per share (warrants to purchase up to an aggregate of 2,824,974 shares of Series B-3 Stock may be issued in the third tranche c
+In October 2022, Legacy TriSalus entered into a Preferred Stock and Warrant Purchase Agreement (the "Series B-2/B-3 Purchase Agreement") pursuant to which it issued and sold an aggregate of 28,571,428 shares of its series B-2 preferred shares ("Series B-2 Stock") to investors at a purchase price of \$0.35 per share, for aggregate gross proceeds of approximately \$10 million.
+For each such share of Series B-2 Stock sold under the Series B-2/B-3 Purchase Agreement, Legacy TriSalus also issued a warrant to purchase four shares of its series B-3 preferred stock ("Series B-3 Stock") for no additional consideration (for an aggregate of 114,285,712 warrants issued in connection with the initial issuance of Series B-2 Stock).
+The strike price of the warrants issued in the financing was \$0.05 per share.
+The Series B-2/B-3 Purchase Agreement included, at the option of Legacy TriSalus, a second tranche for the sale of up to 20,990,498 shares of Series B-2 Stock for approximately \$7.3 million (which could be increased up to an aggregate of 28,571,428 shares of Series B-2 Stock for approximately \$10.0 million), with each such share of Series B-2 Stock accompanied by a warrant to purchase four shares of Series B-3 Stock at a strike price of \$0.05 per share (warrants to purchase up to an aggregate of 114,285,712 shares of Series B-3 Stock may be issued in second tranche closings assuming the full \$10.0 million is sold); and a third tranche, at the election of investors who participated in the second tranche, for the sale of up to 12,381,544 shares of Series B-2 Stock for approximately \$4.3 million (which could be increased up to an aggregate of 14,285,714 shares of Series B-2 Stock for approximately \$5.0 million), with each such share of Series B-3 Stock are shared to purchase eight shares of Series B-3 Stock at a strike price of \$0.05 per share (warrants to purchase up to an aggregate of 114,285,712 shares of Series B-3 Stock may be issued in the third tranche closing assuming the full \$5.0 million is sold).

-In March 2023, Legacy TriSalus effectuated two closings of the second tranche under the Series B-2/B-3 Purchase Agreement whereby (i) 207,541 shares of Series B-2 Stock and accompanying warrants to purchase 830,167 shares of Series B-3 Stock, representing 40% of the shares committed in the second tranche, were sold for an aggregate purchase price of approximately \$2.9 million, and (ii) 17,656 shares of Series B-2 Stock and accompanying warrants to purchase 70,624 shares of Series B-3 Stock, none of which were shares committed in the second tranche, were sold for an aggregate purchase price of \$0.2 million.
-The series B-2/B-3 preferred stock financing was deemed to be non-compensatory to the participating directors and officers because (i) the issuance was not associated to services, (ii) the participating directors and officers participated on the same terms as all parties, and (iii) the participating parties who were non-insiders (i.e., non-service providers) represented greater than 50% of the participation.
+In March 2023, Legacy TriSalus effectuated two closings of the second tranche under the Series B-2/B-3 Purchase Agreement whereby (i) 8,396,207 shares of Series B-2 Stock and accompanying warrants to purchase 33,584,828 shares of Series B-3 Stock, representing 40% of the shares committed in the second tranche, were sold for an aggregate purchase price of approximately \$2.9 million, and (ii) 714,285 shares of Series B-2 Stock and accompanying warrants to purchase 2,857,140 shares of Series B-3 Stock, none of which were shares committed in the second tranche, were sold for an aggregate purchase price of \$0.2 million.
+The series B-2/B-3 preferred stock financing was deemed to be non-compensatory to the participating directors and officers because (i) the issuance was not associated to services, (ii) the participating directors and officers participated on the same terms as all parties, and (iii) the participating parties who were non-insiders (i.e., non-service providers) represented greater than 50% of the participating of the participating directors and officers because (i) the issuance was not associated to